gabrielewig/gabrielewig.github.io/_posts/2019-06-27-wireguard-to-vpn-subnet.md

 ### Generating Keys

 WireGuard uses a public/private key pair to encrypt packets sent along the interface.
 On each client needs to locally generate a key pair using `wg genkey` and `wg pubkey`.
-GUI clients will create these automatically, but in a terminal you can quickly save them to files with the following command.
+GUI clients will create these automatically, but in a terminal, you can quickly save them to files with the following command.

     umask 077 # Prevent credential leak
     wg genkey | tee privatekey | wg pubkey > publickey